Yel1oww/enterprise-edge-bgp-ospf/README.md

 ## 📖 Project Overview

-This repository contains a Cisco Packet Tracer simulation of a mid-sized enterprise network.
+This repository contains a Cisco Packet Tracer simulation of a small enterprise network.
 The project demonstrates a production-standard "Single-Homed" edge design, focusing on how internal corporate traffic (OSPF) is handed off to an External Service Provider (BGP) to reach the internet.

 ## 🏗️ Key Features